anthfuller/F7-LAS/SECURITY.md

    - Suggested mitigation

 ## Supported Content
-Because F7-LAS is primarily a conceptual framework, the following items are in scope:
+Because F7-LAS is primarily a conceptual model, the following items are in scope:

 - JSON/YAML schemas
 - Policy examples